bgarciaoliveira/openai-enhanced-sdk/README.md

-# OpenAI TypeScript SDK
+# OpenAI TypeScript Enhanced SDK

-An enhanced TypeScript SDK for the OpenAI API, providing easy access to all functionalities offered by OpenAI, including models, completions, **context management**, chat completions, edits, images, embeddings, audio, files, fine-tunes, and moderations.
+OpenAI Enhanced SDK is a **fully typed** TypeScript SDK that facilitates integration with the OpenAI API.
+It offers features that the official SDK does not have, such as context management for conversations, proxy support, automatic request retry mechanism, detailed logging system, among others.
+Additionally, the SDK implements most of the functionalities provided by the OpenAI API.
+*Note: This is an unofficial SDK and is not affiliated with OpenAI.*

 ## Table of Contents